rsn870/rank_and_bias_gen/consistency_models/README.md

 Both Kinyugo and Junhss use Hugging Face's UNet2D Model from the diffusers library.
 We have added rank computation functions separately in utils.py.
 We will be adding inversion/interpolation functions soon for Junhss.We use the formula of computing the Grammian Matrix and then calculate the effective rank using that as per [this excellent work here](https://minyoungg.github.io/overparam/resources/overparam-v3.pdf).
 Please use this after features have been extracted using given forward hook implementations.
 For clone of simo feature extraction has been directly added to the core U-NET class.
 Please only refer to the modifications branch in the attached forked repository of Clone of simo's implementation.
 This has all the changes.
 This is **not** in sync with the master branch as the changes are not official by any means.

 Currently OpenAI's implementation and some JAX based implementations are not yet supported.
-OpenAI has a relatively complicated database that will take some time to port and experiment with.
+OpenAI has a relatively complicated codebase that will take some time to port and experiment with.
 CD based training support has also not been added although this requires a separate diffusion model training step.

 ## Results